sushmarchandran/cloud-tsa/cloudtsa/docs/usage.md

 ### Metric specifications
 Make a copy of `iter8/cloudtsa/config/metrics.json` which we will henceforth refer to as your `metrics.json` file.
-Below is an example.
-In this example, we have defined three metrics namely, `latency`, `error_counts`, and `load`.
-The `query_template` field for each metric is the template of a Prometheus aggregation query pertaining to a specific entity (in this case notice that results are grouped by `destination_service_name`).
-CloudTSA requires each Prometheus query to return an [instant vector](https://prometheus.io/docs/prometheus/latest/querying/basics/).
-In the query template, the time period of aggregation, `$durationsec` is a variable whose values will be substituted by CloudTSA with the `duration` value of that metric.

-The `duration` field determines how often each metric is queried.
-The unit for this field is seconds.
-Each metric can have its own field for `duration` as in the case of the `load` metric below.
-If this is not specified, the globally specified `duration` (which is 30 seconds in the example below) is used for each metric.
+This file specifies the Prometheus query templates for all the metrics analyzed by CloudTSA.
+In the following example, we have defined three metrics namely, `latency`, `error_counts`, and `load`.

 ```json
 {